bishawchak/PriBan/README.md

 ##  Motivation

-With the growing use of **Large Language Models (LLMs)**, users often share sensitive information—sometimes unknowingly.
-While there are solid anonymization frameworks for **English**, **Bangla remains a low-resource language** in this area.
+With the growing use of **Large Language Models (LLMs)**, users often share sensitive information—sometimes unknowingly.While there are solid anonymization frameworks for **English**, **Bangla remains a low-resource language** in this area.

  **PriBan** addresses this gap by:
 -  Building the **first Bangla dataset** for privacy-preserving text rewriting.